CannoliCatfish/cannolicatfish.github.io/docs/developer-wiki/beehive-oven-json-format.md

+---
+id: beehive-oven-json-format
-# Beehive Oven JSON Format
+title: Beehive Oven JSON Format
+---

 A simple recipe type that allows use of the beehive oven to turn one block into another block.
 Therefore, a prerequisite for using this recipe type is that both the input and output are recognized as blocks.